 Ensure there is no SD card in the Duet itself.
 In order to run in SBC connected mode, the Duet SD card slot must be empty.
 If an SD card is present in the Duet, it will attempt to start in standalone mode.

-Note this is optional if you have a screen and keyboard attached to the SBC
+Note: this step is optional if you have a screen and keyboard attached to the SBC

-In the future it is the intention that all the required interaction between a user and the Duet 3, including the SBC, can be done through Duet Web Control.
-At this point in time it is necessary to have either a ssh command line, or VNC connection, in order to update the Duet Software Framework software that runs on the SBC.
+In RRF 3.5 and later, most of the required interaction between a user and the Duet 3, including the SBC, can be done through Duet Web Control.
+In RRF 3.4.x and earlier, it is necessary to have either a ssh command line, or VNC connection, in order to update the Duet Software Framework software that runs on the SBC.

 DuetPi lite (no GUI) has SSH enabled by default and wpa_supplicant.conf is present on the boot partition, because usually you don't have a display attached to those setups.

-DuetPi (with GUI) does not have SSH enabled by default, but you can enable it by putting an empty "ssh" file on the boot partition.
+DuetPi (with GUI) does not have SSH enabled by default, but you can enable it by:

 Download & Install Putty.